Active viscoelastic nematics with partial degree of order: Theory

 where $\Wext$ is the power expended by the external forces, $\dot{K}$ is the rate of change of the kinetic energy, $\dot{\FF}$ is the rate of change of the free energy, and the dissipation $\mathcal{D}$ is a positive quantity that represents the energy loss due to irreversible processes (entropy production).
 Here, an overdot indicates the material time derivative.
 Furthermore, we assume that no positive dissipation is associated with a rigid rotation of the whole body.
 A final key assumption is that positive dissipation is only associated to the evolution of the natural or stress-free configuration of the body, i.e., entropy is produced only when microscopic reorganization occurs.

 The equations of motions can now be derived following the thermodynamic procedure outlined in \cite{17tur}.
 The details of this derivation when the tensor $\bQ$ is employed are reported in Appendix \ref{app:equations}.
 We simply report the main equations here.
+The dissipation is derived in Appendix \ref{app:equations}, see Eqs.\eqref{eq:dissipazioneIntegrale}, \eqref{eq:dissipazioneIntegrale2}, and it is reported here below for ease of reading